 The following pages contain the school division's graduation requirements and a listing of all courses in the high school curriculum.
 This listing contains course titles, course numbers, grade(s) in which students may select a particular course, whether it is a year or semester course, course credit value, prerequisites, and a brief description of each course.
-Except for several career-technical courses, the same courses are available in both schools.
-Whether or not a particular course is actually taught, however, depends upon the number of students enrolling in that course.
+Except for several career-technical courses and courses for which there is not sufficient enrollment, the same courses are available in both schools.
 All students who have successfully completed high school courses in middle school receive credit toward graduation as well as credit toward satisfying particular subject area requirements.
 The courses most typically falling into this category in Lynchburg City Schools are advanced Algebra I, advanced earth science, and the world languages.
 These courses, as well as any other traditional high school courses that may be taken for credit in middle school, are included in a student's high school Grade Point Average (GPA).
+For any questions about prerequisites for a course, please see the counselor.